awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ## Working with tags using the console<a name="tag-resources-console"></a>

-Using the Amazon ECS console, you can manage the tags associated with new or existing tasks, services, task definitions, clusters, or container instances\.
+Using the Amazon ECS console, you can manage the tags that are associated with new or existing tasks, services, task definitions, clusters, or container instances\.

 When you select a resource\-specific page in the Amazon ECS console, it displays a list of those resources\.
 For example, if you select **Clusters** from the navigation pane, the console displays a list of Amazon ECS clusters\.
 When you select a resource from one of these lists \(for example, a specific cluster\) that supports tags, you can view and manage its tags on the **Tags** tab\.